 GLOBAL MARKETS-Dollar, stocks slide on Trump tweets, dour PMI data

-The dollar and global stock markets fell on Monday after U.S. President Donald Trump said he would restore tariffs on some imports from Brazil and Argentina, while a drop in new U.S. factory orders in November to their lowest since 2012 deepened the decline.
-European shares posted their biggest daily drop in two months as the threat of tariffs overshadowed data that showed the Chinese and eurozone economies were stabilizing.
+The dollar and global stock markets fell on Monday after U.S. President Donald Trump said he would restore tariffs on some imports from Brazil and Argentina, with losses exacerbated by a slide in new U.S. factory orders in November to their lowest since 2012.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)